 Head and neck sprains that occur after vehicles collide can linger for months and might be far more serious than mere sprains.
 Concussions, similarly, often require long-term care, as do spinal injuries and broken bones.
 These bills add up, especially when scans and tests are part of your treatment.

-As a city with a growing population, San Diego has burgeoning commercial and restaurant sectors, both of which require goods that are often delivered by truck.
-It’s not unusual to see large trucks stopped in the right lane while processing a delivery throughout the Gaslamp Quarter and up and down Market Street.
+As a city with a growing population, San Antonio has burgeoning commercial and restaurant sectors, both of which require goods that are often delivered by truck.
+It’s not unusual to see large trucks stopped in the right lane while processing a delivery throughout the city.

-With the numerous delivery trucks rumbling down city streets added to the many 18-wheelers barreling up I-5 north and I-8 east, it’s no wonder that driving carefully around these larger vehicles has become more of a preoccupation for San Diegans.
+With the numerous delivery trucks rumbling down city streets added to the many 18-wheelers barreling up I-10 and I-35, it’s no wonder that driving carefully around these larger vehicles has become more of a preoccupation for San Antonians.

 However, even when drivers give these huge vehicles plenty of room, accidents still occur, and the truck usually “wins.”

-If you have been involved in a truck accident in San Diego County and the surrounding area, don’t hesitate to contact a good San Diego truck accident attorney.
-S/he will make sure that the only “win” the truck got was in most damage done to a vehicle.
+If you have been involved in a truck accident in San Antonio and the surrounding area, don’t hesitate to contact a good San Antonio truck accident attorney.
+She/he will make sure that the only “win” the truck got was in most damage done to a vehicle.
 After your incident, you need to be defended well in negotiations and possible courtroom proceedings, with blame appropriately placed.